TheAmadeus25/LaColorduino/README.md

 ******
 ## Twitter

 Socialmedia gets more important these days.
 So how about a watchface as well?
-It works same like Twitch and YouTube before.
+It works same like Twitch and YouTube before. **[Library from witnessmenow aka Brian Lough found here](https://github.com/witnessmenow/arduino-twitter-api)**

 ### Follower